stevenrjanssens/dfreproject/README.md

 A collection of example notebooks and scripts is available in the `demos` folder to help you get started:

 - `reprojection-comparison.ipynb` - Simple example of reprojecting between two WCS frames and comparing the result of our implementation with the `reproject` package.
+- `reprojection-comparison-mini.ipynb` - Example demonstrating the differences between `dfreproject` and `reproject` using different interpolation schema.
-- `Coordinate-Comparison.ipynb' - A step-by-step walkthrough of our coordinate transformations with a comparison to `astropy.wcs`.
+- `Coordinate-Comparison.ipynb` - A step-by-step walkthrough of our coordinate transformations with a comparison to `astropy.wcs`.

 To run the demos: